eccv18-vlease/eccv18-vlease.github.io/_pages/home.md

 <div class="row">
   <div class="col-md-12">
     <img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/dieter.png" | prepend:site.baseurl }}">
-    <p><b>Dieter Fox</b> is a Professor in the Department of Computer Science and Engineering at the University of Washington.
+    <p><b>Dieter Fox</b> is a Professor in the Department of Computer Science and Engineering at the University of Washington and also affiliated with Nvidia Research.
 His research interests are in robotics, artificial intelligence, and state estimation.
-He is the head of the UW Robotics and State Estimation Lab RSE-Lab and currently serves as the academic PI of the Intel Science and Technology Center for Pervasive Computing ISTC-PC. &nbsp;
+The goal of his research is to enable systems to interact with people and their environment in an intelligent way.
+He is the head of the UW Robotics and State Estimation Lab RSE-Lab and the academic PI of the Intel Science and Technology Center for Pervasive Computing ISTC-PC. &nbsp;
     <span style="color:#1a1aff;font-weight:400;">[<a href="https://homes.cs.washington.edu/~fox/">Webpage</a>]</span></p>
   </div>
 </div><br>